toolforge/buildpack-admission-controller/README.md

 node affinity is used or some similar mechanism to prevent it being needed on every spun-up node, the command above is likely all that is needed to bootstrap.

+**Making changes**
+Before you make a change, you need setup pre-commit on your local machine.

+* run `pip3 install pre-commit` on your local machine (`brew install pre-commit` if using homebrew)
+* run `pre-commit install` to setup the git hook scripts.

+After the above steps, you can go ahead and make changes, commit and push.
 ## Testing

 At the top level, run `go test ./...` to capture all tests.
 If you need to see output